leftees/SSAM/README.md

 - [ ] export data/views to CSV, TSV, JSON, XML and PDF
 - [ ] add uptime monitor
 - [ ] monitor mailboxes for spam and malware/viruses
+- [ ] add unphp scanner using their API http://www.unphp.net/api/
+- [ ] scan logs
+- [ ] htaccess additions protection
+- [ ] use gettext in PHP if possible for translation